abitravers1989/CV/README.md

 **LeBrun Black** (May 2017 - Present)
 *Founder & Blog Editor*

-A/B tested and analysed everything down to single words for paid social media marketing and email marketing.
-This directly led to at least 3 contracts worth over £3K for a client.
-Write about learning software development on the website: Lebrunblack.com.
+Online marketing consultant.
+Implemented A/B testing and agile methodology for clients.

 **Growth Hacking Asia** (Jan - May 2017)
 *Growth Marketing Consultant (Indonesia)*

-Consulted on and implemented the application of scientific methodology to growth marketing.
+Consulted on and implemented the application of lean and agile methodology to growth marketing.
+Experience with HTML, CSS and Wordpress.
+Working for and within tech teams.

 **Inspitrip & Inspilab** (May 2016 - Jan 2017)
 *Growth Hacker (Vietnam)*

 Progressed from marketing intern to leading the Growth of Inspitrip, a Tech start-up.
+Implimented XP values

 **UK Power Networks** (Sept 2014 – April 2016 )